> ALTERNATIVE VIEW

 - Overview of the Collection Development Program

 - Policies by Type and Format of Materials

 - Cooperative Development and Resource Sharing

 The Collection Development Policy states the principles and guidelines that the FAU Libraries follow in the selection and acquisition of library materials.
 The purpose of the policy is to provide consistency among the persons responsible for collection development and to communicate library policy to faculty, staff, students, and the community.
 The FAU Libraries select materials primarily for the students, faculty, and staff of Florida Atlantic University to support their curricular, instructional, research, and programmatic needs.
 Other users for whom the Libraries may also select materials include, but are not limited to: students, faculty, and staff of Palm Beach State College South Campus; local and visiting university and college faculty, staff, and students and other researchers not affiliated with Florida Atlantic University.

-- Library Mission
+- Library Mission and University Strategic Plan

 - Intellectual Freedom